 Electrical Conductivity (EC) is the measure of salinity proposed to identify potential changes in groundwater salinity.
 The maximum observed EC during pre-mining (and in some cases during the early mining period before any likelihood of potential impact at that site) plus 10% has been adopted for the salinity trigger level.
-This will be reviewed upon collection of more extensive baseline data (prior to any extraction impacts incurred).
+This will be reviewed periodically as further data is collected.